 King Power Stadium

-This one’s for football fans; the King Power Stadium is the home of Leicester City Football Club.
+This one’s for football fans; the King Power Stadium also known as Leicester City Stadium.
+It is the home of Leicester City Football Club since 2002.
 Located just outside the centre, this stadium is the 20th largest stadium in England with a capacity of 32,312 people.
+On July 23, 2002, renowned Leicester striker Gary Lineker formally unveiled the stadium.
+At this same site, Leicester City won the 2015-16 Premier League title with a 3-1 victory over Everton on May 7, 2016.
 There isn’t much to do here unless it’s match day, but if you’re a fan, the stadium tour is unmissable!
 You can walk around the ground, visit the dressing room, have your photo taken at the media centre, go to the gift shop, and try to feel the excitement that players felt when they won the Premier League.

 Address – Filbert Way, Leicester LE2 7FL, United Kingdom.